Destination Vacation in the OBX

 OUTER BANKS, N.C.
 (WNCT) – If you’re looking for a getaway vacation to a beautiful beach, North Carolina’s Outer Banks is the place for you.

 The 70-mile strip of land was recently voted the 4th best beach in America!
-(Don’t believe me?
+(Don’t believe it?
 Click here)!

 Also known as The OBX, the island attracts over two million tourists YEARLY.

-OBX is also one of few beaches in the U.S. that people can drive on to enjoy the sand, surf, and sun.
+OBX is also one of few beaches in the U.S. that people can drive on to in spots, to enjoy the sand, surf, and sun.

 “We say it’s different every time.
 It’s always something different.
 The weather is different, the wind is different, every time you go to the ocean it’s different,” said Ocean Air Sports Owner Brian Klauser.